Otwiine/QSAIR/README.md

 # GEO-DATA-ANALYSIS
-All my work involving Geospatial Data
+All my work involving Geospatial Data, AI and ML